Have you been seeing ads for an app called Yousician popping up everywhere?

 In theory, Yousician could be a good thing:

 • Gamification is trendy, so collecting points for playing well is nice.
+It hits those dopamine triggers with people who love gaming.

 • The software is accurate, it picks up your instrument's sound well.